Welcome to Judgment And The Sanctuary Flashcards

 Jesus said: My reward is with me, to give every man according as his work shall be.
 Revelation 22:12.

-It is this work of investigative judgment in the ministration of our High Priest in Heaven announced in the first angel’s message of Revelation 14:7: Fear God, and give glory to him; for the hour of his Judgment is come.
+It is this work of investigative judgment in the ministration of our High Priest in the most Holy place in Heaven announced in the first angel’s message:

 At the termination of the 2300 days, in 1844, there had been no sanctuary on earth for many centuries.
 At the death of Christ the typical service ended.